 This thing to do in Las Vegas is not only fun, it's one of the best entertainment values in Vegas has to offer.
 Why?
 It's free!
 Look to the center stage of the Carnival Midway where Circus Circus presents the world's largest permanent circus with live acts every day!
 You'll see dazzling aerialists, trapeze artists and clown shows.
 Performances start at 11 a.m. daily.
+This is a favorite free and fun kids activity in Las Vegas.

 Fans of Criss Angel & Cirque du Soleil get to see a unique combination of the two forces.
 The show features Angel's magic and well-known stage presence presented with the artistic flair that is Cirque du Soleil's signature.
 The main focus of every act is Angel's magic.
 The set and illusions are stylized with a gothic feel much like an old-fashioned circus.
 Shows at Planet Hollywood.

+This attraction is temporarily closed.
 Few things to do in Vegas are a amazing at this: at 46 stories and a 360-degree observation deck, the Eiffel Tower at Paris Las Vegas has some of the best views on the Strip—even capable of rivaling its namesake (at half the size).
 Visitors to the replica tower ride the glass elevator up 460 feet to see the city's landmarks during the day or admire the iconic lights at night.
 The 11th floor, meanwhile, houses the Eiffel Tower restaurant, which offers a romantic dinner experience, and a nearby kiosk captures commemorative photos and proof that you're not a ghost.

 LOVE by Cirque du Soleil takes audiences on a magical journey through the fantastical world depicted by the music of the Beatles.
 Acrobatics, aerialists and a cast of colorful, intriguing characters combine to create a mystifying visual pared with the already sensational soundtrack.
 Show at Mirage Hotel